Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability: Related Work

-\textbf{Gradient-based attribution methods.} Since neural networks are trained using gradients, this naturally motivated gradient-based approaches that leverage gradient information to interpret model predictions.
-One of the earliest methods, Saliency Maps (SM) \citep{simonyan2014deepinsideconvolutionalnetworks}, identifies influential features by computing the gradient of the output with respect to the input.
-However, SM suffers from gradient saturation, leading to unstable attributions, and fails to satisfy the Sensitivity axiom later formalized in IG \citep{sundararajan2017axiomatic}, which can result in zero attribution despite changes in model output.
-Subsequent methods such as Grad-CAM \citep{Selvaraju_2017_ICCV} and Score-CAM \citep{wang2020scorecam} exploit gradient information from intermediate layers to localize important regions, but their explanations remain coarse and lack fine-grained resolution, preventing them from being regarded as true attribution methods.
-IG overcomes the gradient saturation problem of SM by accumulating gradients along a path from a baseline to the input, while also satisfying the axioms of sensitivity and implementation invariance, which serve as key guarantees for attribution methods.
-Despite these advantages, IG is computationally expensive as it requires multiple forward and backward passes.
-To mitigate this, Fast IG (FIG) \citep{hesse2021fast} enhances computational efficiency through improved numerical integration techniques, but this approximation can introduce additional errors that may compromise attribution accuracy.
-Guided IG (GIG) \citep{kapishnikov2021guided} integrates the concepts of IG and guided backpropagation, selectively propagating gradients to improve interpretability.
-Its main limitation is the tendency to overemphasize features directly associated with specific categories while neglecting indirect yet important features, which can reduce the comprehensiveness of explanations.
-More broadly, IG-based attribution methods are constrained by the selection of the baseline, often introducing substantial irrelevant noise into the attributions.
+\paragraph{Gradient-based attribution methods.} Since neural networks are trained using gradients, gradient-based approaches naturally emerged for interpreting model predictions.
+The earliest such method, Saliency Maps (SM) \citep{simonyan2014deepinsideconvolutionalnetworks}, identifies influential features by computing the gradient of the output with respect to the input, but suffers from gradient saturation and fails to satisfy the Sensitivity axiom later formalized in IG \citep{sundararajan2017axiomatic}, which can result in zero attribution despite changes in model output.
+To overcome these limitations, IG accumulates gradients along a path from a baseline to the input, satisfying both the Sensitivity and Implementation Invariance axioms that serve as key guarantees for attribution methods.
+However, IG is computationally expensive due to its multiple forward and backward passes, and is further constrained by the choice of baseline, which often introduces irrelevant noise into the attributions.
+Variants such as Fast IG \citep{hesse2021fast} and Guided IG \citep{kapishnikov2021guided} attempt to address these issues — the former by improving numerical integration efficiency at the cost of approximation errors, and the latter by selectively propagating gradients, though it tends to overemphasize features tied to specific categories while neglecting indirect ones.
+A separate line of work, including Grad-CAM \citep{Selvaraju_2017_ICCV} and Score-CAM \citep{wang2020scorecam}, leverages gradient information from intermediate layers to localize important regions; however, their explanations remain coarse and lack the fine-grained resolution required of true attribution methods.